 If you really feel the need to hurry, you should ask yourself what the reason for this feeling is.

 Is it yourself?
 Please stop it.
 You can still finish tomorrow or the day after tomorrow.
-Then, the next time you have to solve a similar issue, you’ll be faster.
+Then, the next time you have to solve a similar issue, you will be faster.

 If it’s your employer, you should definitely think about whether this is the right company for you.

 There are many managers out there who think the faster software is delivered, the better.
 They set unrealistic deadlines and expect too much from their developers.
 Those managers have understood nothing about how software development works.

 Sometimes you are confronted with something completely new.
 It takes time to come up with an idea.
 The more experience you get, the better you become at dealing with such situations.

 Try to stay patient and don’t pressure yourself.
 You work better when you can stay calm and order your thoughts to develop an idea.
 And it will definitely benefit your mental health.

 It can be the most difficult thing on earth to not pressure yourself, and you won’t always keep yourself from doing it.
 That’s okay.
 You should still do your best to prevent yourself from doing it, though.
 It can harm you for a long time.

 5. Consistency is key